Source: Warhammer Armies Project

 URL Copied!

 Supporting attacks are made against models in base contact with the front rank model that is being fought 'through'.
-If the front rank model is in base contact with two or more enemies with different profiles, the attacking player can choose which model to direct the supporting attack against (before dice are rolled).
+If the front rank model is in base contact with two or more enemies with different profiles, the attacking player can only direct the supporting attacks against normal rank and file models in the unit.
+This means they cannot target specific models like characters, handlers or other unique models, unless those are the only options available.

 supporting-attacks-1